2025 brought some important changes to the GRESB Real Estate Assessment.

 The TNFD wants businesses to share how they are impacting nature.
 The goal is to shift financial flows toward businesses that have a positive impact.

-With leading green building frameworks like GRESB aligning with the TNFD, nature is set to become a major factor in commercial real estate.
+With leading international reporting frameworks like GRESB aligning with the TNFD, nature is set to become a major factor in real estate investments.

-Major funds (think BlackRock and HSBC) and have signalled interest in aligning with the TNFD.
-This means ESG and asset management teams will soon be under pressure to comply or risk missing out on funding.
+Major funds (think BlackRock and HSBC) have signaled interest in aligning with the TNFD.
+This means investment managers and asset managers will soon be under pressure to comply or risk missing out on funding.

 Though disclosing nature-related risks and opportunities is currently voluntary in North America, expect it to become a requirement in the coming years.